MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Receive-PSSession.md

 ```

 ### -ApplicationName
+Specifies an application.
-Connects only to sessions that use the specified application.
+This cmdlet connects only to sessions that use the specified application.

 Enter the application name segment of the connection URI.
 For example, in the following connection URI, the application name is WSMan: http://localhost:5985/WSMAN.